 From the main stage, presenting late-breaking science to poster presentations and breakout sessions, Duke Clinical Research Institute faculty and fellows were prominently featured throughout the 2022 American Heart Association Scientific Sessions, helping to build the world’s collective knowledge to improve cardiovascular health care for patients around the world.

-The DCRI was represented in more than 25 abstract poster sessions, abstract rapid-fire oral sessions and moderated digital poster sessions.
-Six faculty members served as presentation panel participants and 18 presentation sessions had DCRI faculty as moderators during AHA Scientific Sessions, held Nov.
+The DCRI was represented in more than 25 abstract poster sessions, abstract rapid-fire oral sessions, and moderated digital poster sessions.
+Six faculty members served as presentation panel participants, and 18 presentation sessions had DCRI faculty as moderators during the AHA Scientific Sessions, held Nov.
 5-7 in Chicago.
-Six faculty members also shared late-breaking science results, provided further insight during discussion, and discussed new therapies as part of main stage events.
+Six faculty members also shared late-breaking science results, provided further insight during discussion, and discussed new therapies as part of the main stage events.

 Robert J. Mentz, MD presents primary results from the TRANSFORM-HF study at the American Heart Association’s 2022 Scientific Sessions on Nov.
 5, 2022, at the McCormick Convention Center.
 (Photo by AHA/Zach Boyden-Holmes)